maximegris/angular-electron/README.md

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.

-/!\ Angular 12.x CLI needs Node 11 or later to work correctly.
+/!\ Angular CLI & Electron Builder needs Node 14 or later to work correctly.

 ## Getting Started